pulp-network/pnlp/WHITEPAPER.md

 # A Semiformal Definition for the pulp protocol

+v0.0.1 - alpha; Work In Progress

-pulp is a protocol that specifies a path for the regular publication and subscription of text-first content.
+pulp is a protocol that specifies a set of behaviors to facilitate the regular publication and subscription of text-first content on the distributed web: authors use pulp to publish content, readers use pulp to consume content, and aggregators use pulp to surface content.

 ## The Characters

-There are three characters involved in pulp: the Author, the Subscriber, and the Aggregator.
+The three characters involved in pulp are the Author, the Subscriber, and the Aggregator.

 The **Author** is a content creator.
 This is an individual who thinks she has something interesting to say on a regular basis and is brave enough to shout it out to the rest of the universe.
 The Author's primary medium is written, which is why she chose pulp: pulp is designed to facilitate text-first publications.
 Importantly, it is not a protocol intended for video-first, image-first, or audio-first publications.
 The Author is also not a website designer: she is interested in writing prose, not code or markup.
 Back in the day she published on Medium.com, then switched to Substack a year ago.
 But she fears lock-in, doesn't agree with certain platform policies, and is generally excited about web3.
 When pulp launched, she jumped at the chance to use a truly decentralized publishing platform.

 The **Subscriber** is a content consumer.
 This is an individual who enjoys regular text-first content in a convenient form.
 The Subscriber is someone who puts his trust in particular Authors for the recurring content they provide.
 The Subscriber is also willing to compensate the parties that serve him the content conveniently because he recognizes that the convenience of and the recurrence of the content is as valuable as the content itself.
 The Subscriber is using pulp largely because his favorite Authors are writing on pulp.

 The **Aggregator** is a party that serves both the Author and the Subscriber.
 It is a company or organization that provides a software client that implements the pulp protocol.
 The Aggregator is profit-driven, and designs the software client to serve the Author and the Subscriber in a way that maximizes profit.
 But Aggregators beware: it is a low-margin proposition.
 A good Aggregator recognizes the needs of the Author: marketing, subscriber tracking, a clean writing experience; the needs of the Subscriber: convenient content delivery; and the needs that overlap: content discovery.
-Importantly, the Aggregator is optional.
+Importantly, where an Author and Subscriber are concerned: the Aggregator is optional.
 A Subscriber may always seek out an Author directly and vice versa.
 The Aggregator is only as useful to this flow as it makes itself: by the nature of the pulp protocol, this middle party is optional.

-The above actors take part in a dance around the pulp protocol that ultimately benefits all parties involved.

 ## The Artifacts